 Eligibility Requirements – Minimum Standard

-Applicants must meet one of the following qualifications to be eligible for appointment to an accredited residency program:
+A. General Eligibility: Applicants must meet one of the following qualifications to be eligible for appointment to ACGME-accredited residency at Waterbury Hospital:

 Program Criteria (US and Foreign Graduates)